HanazonoArchive/ido-editor/README.md

-# IDO Compiler & Decompiler
+# IDO & DDS Compiler, Decompiler & Converter

 A modern, standalone GUI application for compiling and decompiling `.ido` game asset files.
 Built with Electron and Python.